Chiefs escape with 33-31 win when Panthers FG is wide right

 The Chiefs probably should have been ready for that one.
 Not only did the Panthers pull off a fake against the Falcons last week —that was Jeremy Chinn taking a direct snap rather than punter Joseph Charlton throwing to wide receiver Brandon Zylstra on Sunday — but Kansas City also executed a faked punt of their own against the New York Jets in Week 8.

 The Panthers still led 17-13 after the teams traded missed field goals to start the second half, but the Chiefs finally hit their offensive stride.
-Mahomes hit Kelce for a big gain to set up Clyde Edwards-Helaire’s TD catch late in the third quarter, then Hill baffled the Carolina secondary to get wide open for a 28-yard touchdown catch to start the fourth.
+Mahomes hit Clyde Edwards-Helaire’s TD catch late in the third quarter, then found Hill early in the fourth.

 Bridgewater answered for Carolina by running for 15 yards on fourth-and-14, a scramble that ended with his cart-wheeling dive for a first down, then taking a quarterback draw 4 yards for a touchdown to get within 26-24 with 10:22 to go.

-Rather than kick it deep, though, the Panthers tried an onside kick and recovered it too early.
-That gave the Chiefs a short field, and a couple of third-down conversions to set up another TD pass to Hill that stretched the lead again.
+But rather than kick it deep, the Panthers tried an onside and recovered it too early, and the Chiefs used the short field to set up Hill’s second touchdown catch and stretch the lead again.

 INJURIES